 Gender-affirming care in all healthcare fields is vital for transgender members of the LGBTQ+ community.
 This type of care is not only about physical health but emotional and mental well-being as well.
 Thus, gender-affirming practices in substance abuse and mental health treatment is also needed for transgender individuals.
-At Riviera Recovery in Los Angeles, California, we offer sober living programs and mental health housing to young adults of all genders.
+At Riviera Recovery in Los Angeles, California, we offer sober living programs and mental health housing to all young adults, regardless of how they identify.

 What is Gender-Affirming Care?

 According to the US Health and Human Services (HHS) Office of Population Affairs, gender-affirming care is “a supportive form of healthcare”.
 Furthermore, it “consists of an array of services that may include medical, surgical, mental health, and non-medical services for transgender and nonbinary people.”
 Many of these services improve overall health outcomes for children and adolescents.
 As a result, they are more confident in seeking healthcare services as young adults.

 The types of services needed for this type of care include some of the following:

 - Social affirmation includes things like the use of preferred pronouns, choice of restrooms, clothing and hairstyle choices, as well as a person’s name.

 - Puberty blockers can pause puberty.
 The use of these blockers occurs during adolescence and is reversible.